Advertising on LinkedIn vs Facebook

-In this article, I’ll go through the pro’s and con’s of both channels to help you make an educated decision on what social media channel has the highest chances of delivering you better results.
+In this article, I’ll go through the pros and cons of both channels to help you make an educated decision on which social media channel has the highest chance of delivering you better results.

-To do this, I’ll be looking at how Facebook and LinkedIn compared to each other in 3 main areas:
+To compare Facebook Ads with LinkedIn ads, I’ll be looking at how Facebook ads and LinkedIn ads compared to each other in 3 main areas:

 Before we start, here are a few things to keep in mind when testing Facebook & LinkedIn ads:

 1. There are many types of advertising campaigns you can run on social media.
 For the purpose of this comparison, I’ll be focusing on what social media channel out of LinkedIn and Facebook will be best with the goal of generating more leads for a businesses targeting other businesses (b2b).